MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/ports.md

 - Site server --> Distribution point: RPC dynamic TCP ports

 Use IPsec to help secure the traffic between the site server and site systems.
-If you must restrict the dynamic ports that are used with RPC, you can use the Microsoft RPC configuration tool (rpccfg.exe) to configure a limited range of ports for these RPC packets.
-For more information about the RPC configuration tool, see [How to configure RPC to use certain ports and how to help secure those ports by using IPsec](https://support.microsoft.com/help/908472/how-to-configure-rpc-to-use-certain-ports-and-how-to-help-secure-those).
+If you must restrict the dynamic ports that are used with RPC, you can use the Microsoft RPC configuration tool (rpccfg.exe).
+Use the tool to configure a limited range of ports for these RPC packets.
+For more information, see [How to configure RPC to use certain ports and how to help secure those ports by using IPsec](https://support.microsoft.com/help/908472/how-to-configure-rpc-to-use-certain-ports-and-how-to-help-secure-those).

 > [!IMPORTANT]
 > Before you install these site systems, ensure that the remote registry service is running on the site system server and that you have specified a site system installation account if the site system is in a different Active Directory forest without a trust relationship.
 For example, the remote registry service is used on servers running site systems such as distribution points (both pull and standard), remote SQL servers, and the Application Catalog.

 ### <a name="BKMK_PortsClientInstall"></a> Ports used by Configuration Manager client installation

 The ports that Configuration Manager uses during client installation depends on the deployment method.

 - For a list of ports for each client deployment method, see [Ports used during Configuration Manager client deployment](../../clients/deploy/windows-firewall-and-port-settings-for-clients.md#ports-used-during-configuration-manager-client-deployment)

 - For more information about how to configure Windows Firewall on the client for client installation and post-installation communication, see [Windows Firewall and port settings for clients](../../clients/deploy/windows-firewall-and-port-settings-for-clients.md)

 ### <a name="BKMK_MigrationPorts"></a> Ports used by migration

 The site server that runs migration uses several ports to connect to applicable sites in the source hierarchy.
 For more information, see [Required configurations for migration](../../migration/prerequisites-for-migration.md#BKMK_Required_Configurations).

 ### <a name="BKMK_ServerPorts"></a> Ports used by Windows Server

 The following table lists some of the key ports used by Windows Server.

 |Description|UDP|TCP|
 |-----------------|---------|---------|